brettz9/eslint-config-ash-nazg/README.md

 - `no-unreadable-array-destructuring` - Better to use this than multiple lines
 - `no-unused-properties` - While no doubt useful, it won't catch all cases, sounds computationally expensive, and may better be done with TypeScript
+- `no-useless-switch-case` - Still useful for flagging a viable value or faciliating later expansion
 - `no-useless-undefined` - I don't like the consequence of changing `array-callback-return` to `allowImplicit`, and it can make clear that use of `undefined` is deliberate.